jspecify/jspecify/docs/docs/spec.md

 This document specifies the semantics of our set of nullness annotations.

-> The primary audience for this document is the authors of analysis tools.
+> This document is mainly useful to authors of analysis tools.
 Some
-> very advanced users might find it interesting.
-But it would make a very poor
+> very advanced users might find it interesting, but it would make a very poor
 > introduction for anyone else; instead see our **[Start Here](/docs/start-here)
 > page**.